De Koel: Pitch

-In the 2012–13 season, the pitch of De Koel, which in 2009 was voted the best pitch in the Eerste Divisie, was in very bad condition.
-So bad in fact that it finished last in the "VVCS Fields Competition", a classification put together by the eighteen chairmen of the Eredivisie clubs.
+In the 2012–13 season, the pitch of De Koel, which in 2009 was voted the best pitch in the Eerste Divisie, was in poor condition, so much so it was listed as last in the "VVCS Fields Competition", a classification compiled by the eighteen chairmen of the Eredivisie clubs.
 VVV thus opted to replace the turf with an artificial turf.
 On 30 July 2013, it was announced that the synthetic turf pitch had been approved and met the requirements of the Royal Dutch Football Association (KNVB) and UEFA.
 On 9 August 2013, VVV played its first league match on this pitch against Willem II (2–0 win).

 In May 2020, VVV chose to abandon the synthetic turf pitch again after seven years.
 From the 2020–21 season, there would again be natural grass in De Koel again.